manasiChoughule/YouTube-Trend-Analysis/CustomerChurningDetector/README.md

 Through a rigorous EDA process, we delve into the data to answer key questions and uncover insights that inform our recommendations.
 Our analysis covers the following areas:

-1. Gender and marital status impact on claim rates.
+1. Gender and marital status impact claim rates.
 2. Identification of highly profitable customer segments.
 3. Relationship between education, income, and residential type for profitable customers.
 4. Evaluation of "problem customers" with frequent claims.